 Sexual and reproductive health and rights

-We are known for our expertise and work at the crossroads of sexual health, reproductive health and HIV, as well as promoting adolescent health, reducing teenage pregnancy, improving maternal health and strengthening HIV prevention and care especially for key populations.
+KIT has built a solid reputation for its expertise and work at the crossroads of sexual health, reproductive health and HIV.
+KIT Health’s work on SRHR supports organisations and governments to realise better and inclusive access to quality SRH services.
+Our main activities include promoting adolescent SRHR, reducing teenage pregnancy, improving maternal health and strengthening HIV prevention and care, especially for key populations.